bernhardAxonIvy/doc/source/designer-guide/how-to/overrides.rst

 Content Object Overrides
-   This section shows all Content Objects that are redefined in the selected project, i.e. the Content Objects for which there is an entry with the same URI in a required project.
+   This section shows all Content Objects that are redefined in the selected project, i.e.,the Content Objects for which there is an entry with the same URI in a required project.
 At execution time the redefined Content Object will be used.